kmaida/rota-slackbot/README.md

 7. For the "Request URL," enter `https://your-ngrok-url/slack/events`.
 8. In "Subscribe to bot events," add `app_mention` and `app_home_opened`.

+### Deploying as a helm chart

+There is also a helm chart available.
+You can install it by running `$ helm install charts/rota-slackbot` from your cloned directory.
+The chart comes with mondoDB dependency, so to enable use `--set mongodb.enabled=true` when deploying the chart.

 ## Deployment

 Follow the [development instructions again](#development) to create a new Slack app, but **in your production workspace**.